What is Experts on Camera?

 SciLine Interviewed: Dr. Jamie DeWitt, an associate professor of pharmacology and toxicology at East Carolina University.
-She discussed what is known about the health effects of PFAS exposure; and the lack of consensus on what level of exposure is “safe.”
+See the footage and transcript from the interview below, or select ‘Contents’ on the left to skip to specific questions.

 Interview with SciLine